New Jersey Pay Transparency. Single-State Compliance.

 You "We send what we have.
 We don't manufacture documentation we don't have."

 Your response addresses the 14 postings.
-Senior Deputy Director Alvarez's office writes back: "Your response is silent on the Pay Data Report disparity finding and on the bona fide factor documentation requested in our original correspondence.
+Senior Deputy Director Alvarez's office writes back: "Your response is silent on the pay-disparity finding and on the bona fide factor documentation requested in our original correspondence.
 Please advise within ten days whether Liberty Park Media intends to provide this documentation, or whether we should proceed under our independent investigative authority."

-Investigator Goldberg's office denies the extension request.
-Response: "The violations identified are ongoing.
-Each non-compliant posting and each non-compliant internal promotion notice is a separate violation under S-2310.
-The Department is also referring the matter to the Division on Civil Rights for parallel review under the Diane B. Allen Equal Pay Act, given the pay-band data we have requested.
-The two enforcement tracks will proceed in parallel; you will need to respond to both."
+Goldberg denies the extension: "Violations are ongoing.
+Each non-compliant posting and each internal promotion notice is a separate S-2310 violation.
+We are referring the matter to the Division on Civil Rights for parallel Diane B. Allen Equal Pay Act review.
+Two enforcement tracks proceed in parallel."

-Meanwhile, a candidate screenshots one of the still-live postings.
-LinkedIn post: "Liberty Park Media is under NJDOL investigation for missing pay scales.
-And the postings are STILL up."
-800 likes and climbing.
-By midday, three named class-action firms have posted advertisements targeting current Liberty Park Media employees in Jersey City.
+A candidate screenshots a still-live posting.
+LinkedIn: "Liberty Park Media under NJDOL investigation for missing pay scales.
+Postings are STILL up."
+800 likes.
+By midday, three class-action firms are advertising to Jersey City employees.

 You've responded to the NJDOL, or at least started to.
 While you were drafting, this landed in your inbox from Lauren Mitchell, Senior Engineer.